-Corporations that have elected S status are generally not tax-paying entities but must file Form 1120S.
+Corporations that have elected S corporation status are generally not tax-paying entities but must file Form 1120S, U.S. Income Tax Return for an S Corporation.
 S corporation shareholders will include their share of business income, deductions, losses, and credits on their individual returns.